Small Business Guides

 Luckily the days of managing the payroll ledger by hand with pen and paper are long gone.
 Good payroll software will help you manage all of the above points and more.
 Accounting software with built-in payroll automates most of this, taking care of the tedious detail.
 Your time will be freed up, so that you can concentrate on the aspects of the business that you love.

 Who really works for you?

 Not everyone who works on your premises is considered an employee under some laws.
 If you have contractors or freelance workers you’ll need to check the rules carefully.

 For example, you may have a contractor in your office with their own desk.
 But if you’re their only client, the government might conclude that they are an employee.

 Most countries have legislation for this situation.
-For example "Independent Contractor Tests".
-As long as you read the rules thoroughly, you can avoid being caught off guard.
+For example 'Independent Contractor Tests' in the US, or an IR35 in the UK.
+As long as you read the rules thoroughly, you can avoid being caught out.

 Ask contractors for written confirmation that they have other clients, are self-employed, and/or have their own tax reference number.
 This will help you avoid being stung for their tax bill, should the government decide that they are on your payroll after all.